Aliqyan-21/runTA.nvim/readme.md

 ## Usage

-With runTA.nvim, running your code is as simple as executing a command.
+1. **`:RunCode`:** running your code is as simple as executing a command.
 Just use `:RunCode` in Neovim or set keymap to trigger the command, and watch as your code runs in the floating terminal window with all output displayed right where you need it!
+2. **`:ReopenLastOutput`:** this function opens up the recent executed code output.
+3. **`Output Window`:** you can go through your code with vim bindings and copy any errors and stuff with vim bindings and press `q` to exit!

 ## Contribution